mahabubulhasan/sslcommerz/README.md

 echo $resp->getGatewayUrl();
 ```

-### Order verification
+### Request for Validation
-`verifyOrder` method takes a val_id as parameter which you will get in the IPN request.
+This `verifyOrder` method takes a val_id as parameter which you will get in the IPN request.

 ```php
 $resp = Client::verifyOrder('180828114058np43AJdzJJOsYzc', true);  //last parameter true is for sandbox